feast-dev/feast/docs/feast-on-kubernetes/user-guide/extending-feast.md

 ## Custom OfflineStore

 Feast allow users to create their own OfflineStore implementations, allowing Feast to read and write feature values to stores other than first-party implementations already in Feast directly.
-The interface for the is found at [here](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/offline_stores/offline_store.py), and consists of two methods that need to be implemented.
+The interface for the offline store is found at [here](https://github.com/feast-dev/feast/blob/master/sdk/python/feast/infra/offline_stores/offline_store.py), and consists of two methods that need to be implemented.

 ### Write method